-To get order forms and information about filling your prescriptions by mail call Health Plan Services (phone numbers are printed on the back cover of this document).
+To get order forms and information about filling your prescriptions by mail, please call the Pharmacy Department (303-602-2070, TTY 711).

 Usually, a mail-order pharmacy order will be delivered to you in no more than 10 days.
 In most cases, you can order your maintenance medications by mail 20-25 days before running out of medication.
 You may contact your pharmacy for additional questions on your specific medication(s).
 If your mail order is delayed and you believe you may run out of medication before your mail order arrives, you may contact your local retail in-network pharmacy.
 They will work with the plan to authorize a sufficient supply of your medication to be picked up.
-Or you can call Health Plan Services for help (phone numbers are printed on the back cover of this document).
+You can also call the Pharmacy Department (303-602-2070, TTY 711) for help.